The National Academy of Distinguished Neutrals is a professional

 the Georgia Academy of Mediators & Arbitrators and the Tennessee Academy of

-associations are all recognized as members of the NADN.
+associations are all recognized as charter members of NADN.

-With over 800 members throughout the United States, the NADN is the largest
+With over 900 members throughout the United States as of 2014, the NADN is the largest

-free public roster of experienced ADR attorneys on the internet.
+free public roster of experienced US ADR attorneys on the internet.

 Academy makes our roster of peer-reviewed mediators and